Comparing our children is a dangerous attitude that hurts them

-Any comparison with siblings or cousins, whether negative or positive, is received badly by your child.
-It’s better to think of them as an only child.
-Often among friends or during family meals, the topics of conversation revolve around children and their performance at school.
-Be careful what you say because your dear little ones have wagging ears and could be hurt by your words.
+Any comparison with siblings or cousins, whether negative or positive, will play on your child's mind.
+In fact, even if you have several children, it's best to consider each of them as individuals rather than pitting them against each other when it comes to milestones.
+Now, this is easier said than done, and we typically find ourselves chatting about our kids when we are among friends or during a family meal.
+Here, the topics of conversation revolve around children and their performance at school, for example.
+However, although this may seem insignificant, you must be careful what you say because your dear little ones have wagging ears and could be hurt by your words.

 1) Identify their qualities and successes

 Take the time to sit down, watch your child and take stock of their qualities, what they do well, areas in which they excel.
 What are their human and physical qualities?
 Don’t compare them to their siblings, it’s already difficult for some children to accept their place in the sibling group.
 And each one of them develops at their own pace with talents in certain areas.
 Remember how you were at their age!
 Yes, in the end, they do have some assets.

 2) Congratulate and encourage

 We sometimes forget, but telling your child you’re proud of them, that what they’re doing is good, and giving them a hug makes everyone feel good.
 With a look or a kind word, your child knows they are loved.
 In a big family, we sometimes forget to devote time to each one of them, and the youngest child is sometimes remanded rather than encouraged or rewarded.
 When progress is made, whether it’s in math, French or simply in sport, congratulations are in order!